saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/packShipment.md

       "quantity": 1
     }
     ],

-  "rejectedShipmentItems": [
+  "rejectOrderItems": [
     {
-      "orderId":"10000",
       "orderItemSeqId":"0001",
       "shipmentItemSeqId": "00001",
       "rejectToFacilityId": "FAC003",
       "rejectionReasonId" : "REJ_RSN_DAMAGED",
-      "comments": "The item was part of a display and is not in acceptable condition."
+      "rejectionComments": "The item was part of a display and is not in acceptable condition."
     },
     {
-      "orderId":"10000",
       "orderItemSeqId":"0002",
       "shipmentItemSeqId": "00003",
       "rejectToFacilityId": "FAC003",
       "rejectionReasonId" : "REJ_RSN_DAMAGED",
-      "comments": "The item was part of a display and is not in acceptable condition."
+      "rejectionComments": "The item was part of a display and is not in acceptable condition."
     }
   ]
 }